OPSILab/Service-Catalog/docs/usage/service-description-howto.md

             file (Content-Type=application/octet-stream), depending on
             how it has been defined in Service Instance-\>Service Data Description-Data Mapping
+  - Asynch - if it is a REST asynchronous call
+  - Callback - any path or url of callback function associated to the asynchronous call

 ![](howto17.png)

 Create separate datasets by distinguishing personal data and not.
 Personal dataset are used to specify which property requires data consent as defined in *Personal Data Handling-\>Required Datasets*

 ![](howto18.png)